iancapstick/bannerapp/README.md

 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Embeddable**: Can be embedded in other websites using an iframe

+## Contributing

+Feedback and contributions are welcome!
+Please open an issue or submit a pull request.

+## License

+This tool is free to use and modify.
+Created to support activists and community organizers worldwide.

+## Acknowledgments

+Special thanks to our beta testers whose valuable feedback helped shape this tool into what it is today.

 ## Embedding the Tool

 To embed this tool in your website, use: